IDCubed/oms-docs/sources/oidc/skin_oidc_guide.rst

 All tiles and views go into the tags and views directories under ``ROOT/reskinned-oidc/src/main/webapp/tags`` and ``ROOT/reskinned-oidc/src/main/webapp/views`` respectively.
 All static resources go under ``ROOT/reskinned-oidc/src/main/webapp/resources`` under their corresponding directory.

 The ROOT pom serves to provide a root for the new overlay project, allowing you to make sure the versions of plugins and software used match those of OMS OIDC, and also to grow the overlay to include additional logic, additional projects, and also point to development versions of OIDC if required.
-Full listing of the root pom.xml can be found ::ref:`here <reskin_oidc_root_pom>`.
+Full listing of the root pom.xml can be found :ref:`here <reskin_oidc_root_pom>`.

 The overlay pom serves to apply all the relevant overlays on top of the OIDC WAR.
 This POM also configures three build profiles for you: